Ginatilan: Attractions

 Inambakan Falls is the municipality's most visited natural attraction.
 Hidden in a river valley in the middle of Ginatilan's highlands, the towering 100 ft waterfall can be reached via motorcycles for hire.

 Mount Hambubuyog straddles the border of Ginatilan and Samboan.
 The summit offers views of Tañon Strait and Negros Island.

 Local delicacies include palagsing, tinumpi, and kinugay, made from buli tree.

 Every March is annual festival in honor of the patron St. Gregory the Great.

 Livelihood includes farming, fishing, government, and business.

 Ginatilan is the hometown of Catholic martyr and second Filipino saint, St. Pedro Calungsod, who was killed during his missionary work in Guam with Diego Luis de San Vitores in 1672.

+Education

+The public schools in the town of Ginatilan are administered by one school district under the Schools Division of Cebu Province.